 This live ammunition was in the revolver operated by Alec Baldwin when he was rehearsing a scene, and it killed Halyna Hutchins before ending up in the shoulder of the director, Joel Souza.

 “Mr. Baldwin and the [autres] experienced professionals knew that the weapon in question should never have been given to him by the assistant director” but through the shooting armory, Ms. Allred accused.
-The actor “so could not rely on any statements from the assistant director about the safety of the weapon”, she reproaches him.
+The actor “so might not rely on any statements from the assistant director regarding the safety of the weapon”, she reproaches him.
 US motion picture safety guidelines state that the gunsmith must explicitly show an actor that the gun is safe and then hand it directly to the actor.
 “Mr. Baldwin knew that was the rule and it was broken.
 And he didn’t check the gun himself.”, adds the lawyer.

 .